-In his spare time he began making sculptures made from concrete or carved out of wood, which he displayed in the garden around his house.
+In his spare time he began creating sculptures, made from concrete or carved out of wood, which he displayed in the garden around his house.

-As far as I could ascertain, Laiho's art environment untill now has not raised much publicity in Finland (the internet just has a couple of referrals).
+As far as I could ascertain, Laiho's art environment until now has not raised much publicity in Finland (the internet just has a couple of referrals).